 Select A Dimension That Is Closest To Your Doors

 The widths of the marble threshold pieces run from two to six inches.
 The standard for residential construction is two inches while most commercial projects are at least four inches wide.
 In addition to the threshold width, other dimensions to consider are the height and the bevel.
-You can go as high as 3/4 of an inch, but 3/8 is more common.
+You can go as high as 3/4 of an inch, but 3/8 is the more common selection.

 As for the bevel, which is an easement of the edge, the standard is 1/4 of an inch.
 You can also choose double Hollywood beveled thresholds that are more aesthetic.
 The thresholds also allow the smooth rolling of wheelchairs over them.

-At Stonexchange, we will be happy to answer your questions about sills and thresholds for French doors and windows.
-We are a provider of wholesale products.
+At StoneXChange, we will be happy to answer your questions about sills and door thresholds.
+We are a provider of wholesale products for any home.
 In addition, we can direct you to the nearest distributor or contractor who carries and installs our products.

-If you have questions about the thresholds that are compliant with the Americans with Disabilities Act (ADA), we can help you select the right thresholds according to federal provisions.
+If you have questions about the thresholds that model different styles and interior design trends, we can help you select the right thresholds according to federal provisions.
 Contact our office in Miami today to determine your ideal floor and door options.